 Record Drawings.

-Provide scaled AutoCAD and PDF drawings (not less than 1/8” = 1’-0”) indicating actual location of communications outlets for the WAPs, as well as the actual installed routing of cable, conduits and locations of all pull points.
+Provide scaled AutoCAD and PDF drawings (not less than 1/8 inch = 1 foot) indicating actual location of communications outlets for the WAPs, as well as the actual installed routing of cable, conduits and locations of all pull points.
 Design or shop drawings with field notes will not be accepted.

 PRODUCTS